Best Things to Do in Cape Town in 7 Days

 The Table Mountain National Park, as part of the Cape Floral Region, is listed as a UNESCO World Heritage Site.
 The most important thing to consider before visiting Table Mountain is the weather: it can be very unpredictable and the mountain is often covered by the so-called ‘table cloth’ (a cloud formation unfolding over the mountain top).
 So make sure to visit Table Mountain on a clear day.

-In case you want to take the Cableway, it’s best to book your tickets in advance (online) to avoid queuing.
-A return ticket costs around $20 per person.
-As the cable car is rotating by 360°, incredible views are guaranteed.
+If you want to take the Cableway, it’s best to book your tickets online in advance to avoid queuing.
+Since the cable car rotates 360 degrees during the ride, you’ll already get incredible views on the way up.

-I would recommend taking the cable car before 6 PM to enjoy the views at daylight first before watching the sunset and night views.
-We had a beautiful sunset picnic on top of Table Mountain while enjoying the epic views over the city bowl and famous Lion’s Head.
+I’d recommend going before 6 PM so you can enjoy the views in daylight first, then stay for sunset and watch the city gradually light up below.
+We had a beautiful sunset picnic on top of Table Mountain while taking in the views over the city bowl and Lion’s Head.

 The Lion’s Head hike was hands down my favorite hike in Cape Town.
 We even hiked up Lion’s Head twice because we loved it so much.
 It takes around 1.5 hours to reach the top if you take it slow and make stops for taking pictures.
 When we hiked up the second time we needed less than 1 hour.